-The new Google Analytics 4 will change the way businesses think about marketing to their customers online.
+The new Google Analytics 4 will change how businesses think about online marketing to their customers.
 If you haven’t started playing around with Google Analytics 4 yet, now is the time.
 The next generation of Google Analytics still feels limited compared to the original version of Universal Analytics, but GA4 is the future.
-Here’s how to get started:

 Start Collecting Data Today

 When you create a new Google Analytics 4 property, you’ll notice that it’s empty of data.
 The historical data you have in Universal Analytics, the original analytics you already know, won’t be transferred to the new property.

 To retain that historical perspective of what’s happening on your website, start collecting new data as soon as possible.
 The new setup also restructures that data into the life cycle of your website visitors.
 Now businesses can better focus on improving their relationship with their customers.